rsksmart/devportal-1.0/guides/full-stack-dapp-on-rsk/part2-smart-contracts.md

   });
 ```

+> This simply checks that the number of candidates is equal to 2.

 ### 3.3.
-Testing the initial values 2
+Testing the initial values of candidate data

 Let's test if our function would initialize the candidates with the correct values.
-[Diff file for change](https://github.com/bguiz/workshop-rsk-full-stack-dapp/commit/7addd2c/).
+[Diff file for change](https://github.com/bguiz/workshop-rsk-full-stack-dapp/commit/7addd2c.diff).
 It should now look like this:

 ```javascript
 it('it initializes the candidates with the correct values', async () => {